obiwanjacobi/Zsharp/docs/lexical/operators.md

 // calls fn with magic=42 for all persons in the array names = arr.>fn(42)
 // How to make it clear 42 is duplicated to all calls!?
+Use of '.>'?
 ```

+> TBD: Allow 'array programming' operator (overloads) that target simd instructions?

 ---